Running Thiel Capital And The Race For Senate With Blake Masters | OAP #54

 I think that's what we've seen with these giants since at least 2014, 2015.

-They've gotten so big and so powerful, um, they just they just turn into what you see, uh, which is sort of rent-seeking giant Leviathan corporations.
+They've gotten so big and so powerful, they just turn into what you see, which is sort of rent-seeking, giant leviathan corporations.

 I think probably the politics of the rank and file engineers matter a lot.